syncfusion-content/blazor-docs/blazor/installation-and-upgrade/installation-using-web-installer.md

    ![Web Installer Available Tab](images/webinstaller-3.png)

    If you have multiple products installed in the same version, they will be listed under the **Installed** tab.
 You can also select which products to uninstall from the same version.
 Click the Next button.

    ***Installed***

    ![Web Installer Installed Tab](images/webinstaller-4.png)

    > If the required software for the selected product isn’t already installed, the **Additional Software Required**    alert will appear.
-You can, however, continue the installation and install the necessary software later.
+However, you can continue the installation and install the necessary software later.

    ***Required Software***